 - When you change the disposable bag, you're also changing and refreshing a large part of the filter system.
 However, the other filters still need replacing from time to time.

-- Generally a disposable bag is larger than a bin, so doesn't need to be emptied as frequently.
+- Generally a disposable bag is larger than a bin so it doesn't need to be emptied as frequently.

 - This type of vacuum does involve an ongoing cost as you'll need to buy bags from time to time, and it can be inconvenient if you run out.

 - Many warranties demand that you use only the manufacturer's branded bags rather than generic replacements.
 This could apply if your machine breaks down due to dust entering the engine or a similar fault; it shouldn't apply in unrelated cases such as wheels breaking or the power head failing.

 - Bagless models are by far the most popular type.